NoriginMedia/react-spatial-navigation/README.md

 This prop indicates that the component currently has some focused child on any depth of the focusable tree.

 ### `setFocus`: function
 This method sets the focus to another component (when focus key is passed as param) or steals the focus to itself (when used w/o params).
+It is also possible to set focus to a non-existent component, and it will be automatically picked up when component with that focus key will get mounted.
+This preemptive setting of the focus might be useful when rendering lists of data.
+You can assign focus key with the item index and set it to e.g. first item, then as soon as it will be rendered, that item will get focused.

 ```jsx
 setFocus(); // set focus to self